0019-KDU/Hospital-Managment-system/README.md

 # Hospital-Managment-system

-This project building a complete Hospital Management System using Java and JDBC.  looking to enhance your Java skills, this project is a fantastic opportunity to learn and practice.
+This project building a complete Hospital Management System using Java and JDBC.  looking to enhance my Java skills, this project is a fantastic opportunity to learn and practice.

 My main purpose create above project learing the JDBC.